No Good Deed (song): Development

 Originally it was sung by Tony Award Winning actress Idina Menzel, who is known for, as Ben Brantley of the New York Times describes it, her "iron strong larynx".
 Stephen Schwartz composed it specifically to showcase Menzel's belting talent, in addition to giving her a second-act solo song.
-Idina Menzel, herself, has been quoted as saying that this song was her favourite to sing in the show as it 'reminded her of her Bat Mitzvah.'
+Idina Menzel has been quoted as saying that this song was her favourite to sing in the show as it "reminded her of her Bat Mitzvah."

-Recordings
+Cynthia Erivo version

+British actress Cynthia Erivo performed a rendition of "No Good Deed" as Elphaba in Wicked: For Good (2025), the second part of Universal Pictures' two-part film adaptation of Wicked, which is set to be released on November 21, 2025.
+Her version of the song will be released on the same day as part of the soundtrack album Wicked: For Good – The Soundtrack (2025) by Republic Records and Verve Records.

+Other recordings

-The song was translated into eight languages, along with the musical.
+The song, along with the rest of the musical, was translated into eight languages.
 Among these, the German version, sung by Dutch actress Willemijn Verkaik, was featured on the 5th and 10th Anniversary Wicked albums.
-In Willemijn's 10-year career in the show, she performed this song in three languages - German, Dutch and English.
+In Willemijn's 10-year career in the show, she performed this song in three languages - German, Dutch, and English.
 In an interview, she said that for German and Dutch, this song was the hardest to sing in the musical, while this was not the case in English.
-Instead, the hardest for her was The Wizard and I in the English-language productions.
+Instead, the hardest for her was "The Wizard and I" in the English-language productions.